vaulty-co/docs/docs/cookbooks/secure-email.md

 services:
   backend:
     build: .
+    command: ./main -port 3000
+    environment:
+      - MG_API_KEY
+      - MG_DOMAIN
     ports:
-      - "3000:3001"
+      - "3000:3000"
-    command: ./main -port 3001
 ```

-If you navigate your browser to http://127.0.0.1:3001 you will see the subscription form of our application.
+If you navigate your browser to http://127.0.0.1:3000 you will see the subscription form of our application.

 Here are the screenshots from the working application: